Stringent Tests of Lorentz Invariance Violation from LHAASO Observations of GRB 221009A: Analysis methods and results

 \subsection{Cross-correlation Function Method}

-We segment the light curve of the count rate detected by LHAASO-WDA from GRB 221009A into ten intervals, covering the time span from 232 to 400 seconds after the GBM trigger.
+We segment the light curve of the count rate detected by LHAASO-WDA from GRB 221009A into ten intervals, covering the time span from 232 to 400 seconds after $T_0$.
 The segmentation is based on the number of fired cells ($N_\mathrm{hit}$), with approximately the same number of events in each segment.
-The $N_\mathrm{hit}$ segments roughly correspond to different energy ranges, and the median energies for these segments are 0.354, 0.375, 0.395, 0.419, 0.457, 0.486, 0.556, 0.658, 0.843, and 1.601~TeV, respectively, considering the spectral index from~\citep{2023Sci...380.1390L} for the mentioned time interval.
+The $N_\mathrm{hit}$ segments roughly correspond to different energy ranges, and the median energies are 0.354, 0.375, 0.395, 0.419, 0.457, 0.486, 0.556, 0.658, 0.843, and 1.601~TeV, respectively, considering the spectral index evolution from~\cite{2023Sci...380.1390L} for the interested time span.
 The energy-dependent light curves of GRB 221009A for the ten $N_\mathrm{hit}$ segments (denoted by Seg0--Seg9) are displayed in Fig.~\ref{fig:ten_segments}.